MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 To draw into a buffered image with the display format, the same concepts to draw in the display buffer are used: the MicroUI Abstraction Layer drawings are redirected to the ``ui_drawing.h`` functions (see :ref:`section_drawings` for more details).

-The MicroUI C module already implements all ``ui_drawing.h`` functions and the drawing are redirected to the :ref:`section_drawings_soft`.
+The MicroUI C module already implements all ``ui_drawing.h`` functions, and the drawings are redirected to the :ref:`section_drawings_soft`.
 However the function names are ``UI_DRAWING_DEFAULT_drawX()`` and not ``UI_DRAWING_drawX()``.
 Thanks to the define ``LLUI_GC_SUPPORTED_FORMATS``, the function names are redefined with C macros.
-This compile-time redirection allows to use the same implementation (``UI_DRAWING_DEFAULT_drawX()``) when the multiple formats support is disabled or enabled (when the target is an image with the same format as the display).
+This compile-time redirection allows using the same implementation (``UI_DRAWING_DEFAULT_drawX()``) when the multiple formats support is disabled or enabled (when the target is an image with the same format as the display).

 The weak implementation of the function ``UI_DRAWING_DEFAULT_drawX()`` calls :ref:`section_drawings_soft` .
-This implementation allows to use a GPU or a third-party drawer to perform the rendering (see :ref:`section_drawings` for more details).
+This implementation allows a GPU or a third-party drawer to perform the rendering (see :ref:`section_drawings` for more details).

 Single Format Implementation
 """"""""""""""""""""""""""""